-I am an Accredited Member of the National Counselling Society and I work within their Code of Ethics.
+I am an Accredited Professional Member of the National Counselling Society and I work within their Code of Ethics.
 I regularly consult with a counselling Supervisor, and I am fully insured for my work.

 I have undertaken a variety of interesting roles within the public and charity sector, including Local Authority, NHS, Local Government, Cruse Bereavement Care, Solent Mind and Southampton Women's Aid, and I bring a lot of this experience to my counselling work.

 I volunteered for a county-wide Chronic Fatigue Syndrome/ME (CFS/ME) charity for over 6 years, and my knowledge in this condition spans over a decade.
 I have extensive knowledge in the physical, emotional and social effects of the condition, and have supported people with moderate and severe CFS/ME.

 Accredited register membership